Blahah/scraperJSON-demo-paper/thresher and quickscrape.md

 #### Rate-limiting

-To encourage responsible scraping, and to avoid triggering denial of service by publishers, thresher implements a domain-based rate limit.
+To encourage responsible scraping, and to avoid triggering denial of service by publishers, thresher implements a domain-based, customisable rate limit.
 A separate queue of URLs to be scraped is maintained for each domain, and the queues are processed in parallel.

 #### Authentication